ItsLxst/StudySprint/architecture/ARCHITECTURE.md

 * Python and SQLite Official Documentation

 ## 3. Software Architecture
 The system uses a Client-Server architecture.
 We separate the frontend (user interface) from the backend (data and logic).
-This makes the system easier to build and maintain.
+This makes the system easier to build and maintain.The REST API follows a simple and consistent structure to make communication between frontend and backend predictable and easy to debug.

 ## 4. Architectural Goals & Constraints
 **Goals:**